teancom/codex/aws.md

 $ ssh -L 8080:10.4.1.51:80 user@ci.x.x.x.x.sslip.io -i path_to_your_private_key
 ```

 and hit http://localhost:8080 to get the Concourse UI.
-Be sure to replace `user` with the jumpbox username on the Bastion host
+Be sure to replace `user` with the jumpbox username on the bastion host
-and x.x.x.x with the IP address of the Bastion host.
+and x.x.x.x with the IP address of the bastion host.

 ### Setup Pipelines Using Concourse